Lamden-Standards/LST001/README.md

 # LST001 - Basic Token Interface v0.1 (under-revision)

 ## Goal
-This standard will descibe the variables and methods needed to create a basic token on the Lamden Blockchain.
-Adhearance to this standard ensures highest possible compatability for your token.
+This standard will describe the variables and methods needed to create a basic token on the Lamden Blockchain.
+Adherence to this standard ensures highest possible compatibility for your token.

 ## Changes
-Discusion on finializing this standard is taking place in the [Github Discussions](https://github.com/Lamden-Standards/LST001/discussions/2).
+Discussion on finalizing this standard is taking place in the [Github Discussions](https://github.com/Lamden-Standards/LST001/discussions/2); With a current deadline of March 2nd, 2021.
 Anyone is welcome to join and comment.

 ## Imports
 - `none`